MatthiasCarnein/jpegToolbox/README.md

 ```

-The above wrapper functions call the individual compressions and decompression steps one by one.
+The above wrapper functions call the individual compression and decompression steps one by one.
 This can also be done manually:

 ```R
 ## color conversion to YCbCr